Wafaa-Almadhoun/Stepper-motor/README.md

  ### 2. Bipolar Stepper with L298N H-Bridge

-### 2. servo motor Controlled by using Potentiometer simulated with TINKERCAD circuit .
-     5V: Power (red) to servo

-     Gnd: Ground (black) to servo

-     we attach the servo object to pin 9 in arduino

-     5v: power from Arduino to breadboard to Potentiometer

-     signal of Potentiometer attach to pin A0 in arduino
  ### 3. servo motor with PCA9685 module rotate from 0 to 90 degrees and to 120 degree

      connected SCL in Ardunio to SCL in PCA9685